Frequently Asked Questions

 WHAT ARE ALL THESE LAWSUITS AGAINST THE VILLAGE?

-Hampshire Recreation sued the Village of Mamaroneck in June 2020 for $58 million following rejection of its proposal to build housing at Hampshire Country Club.
+The basis of the lawsuit was that the Hampshire Country Club property is zoned R-20 for residential housing (this is the type of development that this covers).
+When they made plans to convert part of their golf course to housing, the Village of Mamaroneck rejected their proposal.
+As a result, Hampshire Recreation sued the Village of Mamaroneck in June 2020 for $58 million.
 Hampshire’s Article 78 suit cited eight causes of action alleging that the Village Planning Board was arbitrary and capricious in its decision given the property’s residential zoning and the lengthy environmental review that was undertaken to study its plan.
 Most recently, Hampshire Recreation sued the Village and Planning Board another $58 million in a takings claim of Hampshire's property.

 In November of 2019 the Board of Ethics found Cynthia Goldstein guilty of multiple ethics code violations and recommended she be removed from the Planning Board.
 The Ethics Board wrote in its finding that, “The facts of this case are unprecedented.
 It is the most serious ethics case in memory.”
 Ms. Goldstein sued the Village and the Ethics Board to set aside the Ethics Board recommendation even though Mayor Murphy chose to keep her on the Planning Board.